ds-elections/state-forecasting-alpha/LME/LME_Test.md

     ## [1] 1741.003

 This model deals with a random intercept and a slope that is correlated to that random intercept.
-The (recipe|replicate) command or x + (x|y) command tells R to assign a random intercept to each obeservation based on replicate values but this time it also tell it to assign a random slope for different replicate levels.
-Additionally, the slope of recipe will now vary according to the different replicate values/levels associated with it, so there is now some correlated between the recipe and replicate variables and therefore the slope of recipe will be correlated with the random intercept for replicate.
+The (recipe|replicate) command or x + (x|y) command tells R to assign a random intercept to each obeservation based on replicate values but this time it assigns a random slope for different replicate levels.
+Additionally, the slope of recipe will now vary according to the different replicate values/levels associated with it, so there is now some correlation between the recipe and replicate variables and therefore the slope of recipe will be correlated with the random intercept for replicate.
 In other words, the slope for x conditional on y is somewhat correlated with the random intercept for y.
 This model is fairly decent, as it has a somwhat low, but still relatively middling, AIC value.
 Thus, it seems thus far that Basic\_ME2 is the most effective model for the given data.

 ### Model 6: Uncorrelated Slope (and Random Intercept)